Modelling floral and arthropod electrostatics using a two-domain AAA-least squares algorithm: Acknowledgments

 \section{Acknowledgments}

 We thank colleagues in the University of Bristol's `Electrical Ecology Lab' for helpful discussions, namely Prof. Daniel Robert and Dr Liam O'Reilly.
 We also thank the referees for their useful suggestions.
+Samuel J. Harris was supported by a UK Engineering and Physical Sciences Research Council PhD studentship, grant numbers EP/N509577/1 and EP/T517793/1.